OxRAMSociety/Qronk/README.md

 # Qronk

 A quadruped robot project by a group of Oxford undergraduates.
-Work in progress.
+This branch (`v1-humble`) is for the initial version of the robot with:

+- Ubuntu 22.04 LTS
+- ROS2 Humble
+- PWM Servo Control
+- Pulley Belt Driven Lower-Legs

+Please use the `v2-jazzy` branch for the latest version of the robot.

 ![qronk_cad](documents/media/qronk_cad.png)